physrisk/website-source/articles/2025/primer-simulating-the-evolution-of-rock-paper-scissors.md

 Title: Primer: Simulating the evolution of rock, paper, scissors
 Date: 2025-03-18 08:00
 Author: Aleksejus Kononovicius
-Tags: video, game theory, Primer
+Tags: video, game theory, Primer, evolution
 Slug: primer-simulating-the-evolution-of-rock-paper-scissors
 Status: draft

+Over the last few months, we have focused on the [game theory](/tag/game-theory/).
+We have recently even looked at adaptive strategies in repeated [Colonel Blotto games]({filename}/articles/2025/adaptive-strategy-colonel-blotto-game.md).
+Another approach to adaptation phenomena is evolutionary game theory.
+Video by [Primer](https://www.youtube.com/@PrimerBlobs) is an excellent illustration of this fascinating branch of [game theory](/tag/game-theory/).
-While on the topic of [game theory](/tag/game-theory/), let us take a look at an example of the evolutionary [game theory](/tag/game-theory/).
-Let us see how the players evolve when playing an arguably simpler game ("rock, paper, scissors"), but doing so multiple times and learning from their experience.
-Though, notably, learning is indirect - instead simulated society evolves.
-Can you guess its evolutionary trajectory?
+So, let us see how the players' strategies evolve when playing the classic "rock, paper, scissors" game.
+Players will play the game multiple times and learn from their experience.
+Though notably, here, learning will be indirect.
+Instead of individual, the simulated society will evolve based on the performance of different strategies.
+Can you guess the evolutionary trajectory of the simulated society?

 [youtube v="tCoEYFbDVoI"]